-- (a) Turbidity (NTU) is a good indicator of the effectiveness of a filtration system.
-Monthly turbidity values for State Water are listed in the Secondary Standards section. - (b) Gross alpha particle activity monitoring required every nine years for State Water; more frequent monitoring is required for some groundwater based on detected levels.
-Reported average and range are from most recent sampling of all supply wells. - (c) Uranium monitoring is dependent on measured gross alpha particle activity. - (d) The District's Water Supply Permit, issued by DDW (formerly DPH), requires monitoring of the asbestos levels in the distribution system in the areas that contain asbestos cement pipes whenever the aggressive index (AI) of the water served to the public is below 11.5. - (e) There is currently no MCL for Hexavalent Chromium.
-The previous MCL of 10.0 ppb was withdrawn on September 11, 2017. - (f) Pour plate technique -- monthly averages. - (g) TOCs are taken at the State Water treatment plant's combined filter effluent. - (h) Compliance based on the LRAA of distribution system samples.
-Values reported are the range of all 2022 sample results and highest locational running annual average. - (i) Monochloroacetic Acid has a DLR of 2.0 ug/L while the other four Haloacetic Acids have DLR's of 1.0 ug/L.
+(b) Gross alpha particle activity monitoring required every nine years for State Water; more frequent monitoring is required for some groundwater based on detected levels.
+Reported average and range are from most recent sampling of all supply wells.

+- (c) Uranium monitoring is dependent on measured gross alpha particle activity. - (d) The District's Water Supply Permit, issued by DDW, requires monitoring of the asbestos levels in the distribution system in the areas that contain asbestos cement pipes whenever the aggressive index (AI) of the water served to the public is below 11.5. (a) An end of the served to the public is below 11.5. - (e) A proposed MCL of 10.0 ppb for Hexavalent Chromium will be considered by the State Water Board in calendar year 2024. - (f) Pour plate technique -- monthly averages. - (g) TOCs are taken at the State Water treatment plant's combined filter effluent. - (h) The US EPA collects nationally representative drinking water data to support future regulatory determinations and, as appropriate, the development of national primary drinking water regulations under the Safe Drinking Water Act. - (i) Compliance based on the LRAA of distribution system samples.
+Values reported are the range of all 2023 sample results and highest locational running annual average. - (j) Monochloroacetic Acid has a DLR of 2.0 ug/L while the other four Haloacetic Acids have DLR's of 1.0 ug/L.